Frequently Asked Questions

 These are questions that we often receive from the prospectus students and the applicants.
 You may find the answers to your questions.

-Q: What are differences between Full-Time vs. Flexible and Plan A vs. Plan B. Aren’t they the same?
+Q: What are the differences between Full-Time vs. Flexible and Plan A vs. Plan B. Aren’t they the same?

 A: In short, the Full-time program differs from the Flexible program in terms of class time and study plans.
 The class hours for full-time students are mostly on weekdays from 9:00-16:00, while the classes for flexible students are mostly held on weekends or weekday evenings.